 The majority of work at UVA involves Biosafety Level 2 (BSL-2) practices.
 BSL-2 containment and practice is suitable for work with agents that are infectious to humans or animals where exposure may result in limited to moderate disease.
 The routes of exposure to these agents are typically through cuts and breaks in the skin, ingestion, and splashes to the mucous membranes (eyes, nose, and mouth).
 These agents or materials include:

-Contact Gloria Bowers at email@example.com or 243-0726 for more information.
+Contact Paul Skoglund at firstname.lastname@example.org or 243-0726 for more information.

 NOTE about Human Derived Materials (#2 above): Human or clinical materials needing IRB approval must be sought before IBC approval.